timxor/leetcode-journal/contests/09-18-2021/README.md

 2. Sum of Beauty in the Array
 	- Score: 4
 	- Level: Medium
-	- Completed: Work in Progress
+	- Completed: No. Unwieldy with constri

 3. Detect Squares
         - Score: 5